hwdsl2/setup-ipsec-vpn/docs/manage-users.md

 *Read this in other languages: [English](manage-users.md), [简体中文](manage-users-zh.md).*

 By default, a single user account for VPN login is created.
-If you wish to view or manage users, read this document.
+If you wish to view or manage users for the `IPsec/L2TP` and `IPsec/XAuth ("Cisco IPsec")` modes, read this document.
+For IKEv2, see [Manage client certificates](ikev2-howto.md#manage-client-certificates).

 - [View or update the IPsec PSK](#view-or-update-the-ipsec-psk)
 - [View VPN users](#view-vpn-users)